What is person-centred counselling?

 Yes, I hold a CPCAB Level 4 Diploma in Person Centred Counselling achieved through the Collaborative Counselling Academy.

-I am a registered member of the British Association for Counselling and Psychotherapy (BACP) No. 0108610.
+I am a member of the British Association for Counselling and Psychotherapy (BACP) No. 0108610.

 What if I’m in crisis or need urgent help?